Non-Hermitian dynamics of a two-spin system with PT symmetry: Introduction

-Spin systems are studied extensively in relation to magnetic materials \cite{HubertSchaefer} motivated by applications in magnetic recording, nanoscopic sensors, and antennas \cite{2017_NatRevMater_FertReyrenCros}.
+Spin systems are studied extensively in relation to magnetic materials \cite{HubertSchaefer} motivated by applications in magnetic recording, nanoscopic sensors, antennas \cite{2017_NatRevMater_FertReyrenCros}, computing applications and neural network implementations \cite{2016_IEEE_GrollierQuerliozStiles}.
 Probing ferromagnets (and other magnetic materials) is done most efficiently by spin torques that are due to a spin-polarized current.
 This acts on the magnetic moments in the material in a way that may combine energy gain and loss and it drives magnetization dynamics \cite{2008_JMMM_BerkovMiltat}.
 Spin-transfer torque nano-oscillators (STNO) can be constructed that give rise to magnetization oscillators due to injection of dc spin-polarized current \cite{RussekRippardCecil_2010}.
+A $\mathcal{PT}$-symmetric system of this kind with a single spin was studied in Ref.~\cite{2016_PRB_GaldaVinokur}.
 The synchronization of chains of STNOs in order to produce large power is a main challenge in this area \cite{2017_NatPhys_AwadAkerman,2017_NatComms_LebrunCros}.

-We propose a $\mathcal{PT}$-symmetric system of two spins or magnetic moments that can realistically be constructed when we invoke suitable spin torque effects.
-We show that this is described by a complex functional instead of a real Hamiltonian.
+We propose a $\mathcal{PT}$-symmetric system of two interacting spins or magnetic moments that can realistically be constructed when we invoke suitable spin torque effects.
+We show that this is described by a complex function instead of a real Hamiltonian.
 This gives a paradigm of a realistic nontrivial system on the Bloch sphere.
 We show that the nonlinear system exhibits oscillating motion that is connected with the real eigenvalues of the linearized system.
 For the full nonlinear system, we derive two conserved quantities that make an explicit connection between the NH system and the Hamiltonian one, and they also furnish a geometric description of the spin trajectories in phase space.